slbailey/Retrovue/docs/contracts/resources/SchedulePlanAddContract.md

 - Cron hour/minute fields are parsed but ignored (only date/day-of-week fields are used)
 - Tests must inject fixed MasterClock for deterministic behavior

-### B-9: Initialization Rules (Default Test Pattern Zone)
+### B-9: Initialization Rules (Default Test Filler Zone)

-**Rule:** When no zones are supplied, the system MUST auto-seed a full 24-hour test pattern zone (00:00–24:00) to satisfy INV_PLAN_MUST_HAVE_FULL_COVERAGE.
+**Rule:** When no zones are supplied, the system MUST auto-seed a full 24-hour test filler zone (00:00–24:00) to satisfy INV_PLAN_MUST_HAVE_FULL_COVERAGE.

 **Behavior:**

-- By default, a new plan is created with a default "test pattern" zone covering 00:00–24:00
+- By default, a new plan is created with a default test filler zone covering 00:00–24:00
-- This ensures the plan immediately satisfies the full coverage invariant (see [Scheduling Invariants](SchedulingInvariants.md) S-INV-14)
+- This ensures the plan immediately satisfies the full coverage invariant (plans must contain one or more Zones whose combined coverage spans 00:00–24:00 with no gaps)
 - The default zone can be replaced or modified after plan creation
 - With `--empty` flag: Skip auto-seeding (plan will not satisfy coverage invariant; developer override only)
 - The `--empty` flag is intended for development/testing scenarios where incomplete plans are temporarily needed
-- With `--allow-empty` flag: Disables automatic test-pattern seeding and creates an invalid plan with no zones.
+- With `--allow-empty` flag: Disables automatic test filler zone seeding and creates an invalid plan with no zones.
 This flag should only be available in dev mode and is intended for debugging or schema testing only.
 The resulting plan will violate INV_PLAN_MUST_HAVE_FULL_COVERAGE.

 ### B-10: JSON Error Shape